Big Island’s Best Whale Watching Tours: Your Ultimate Guide

-One of the most popular tours for anyone planning a trip to the Hawaiian Islands, is a whale watch.
+One of the most popular things to do for anyone planning a trip to the Hawaiian Islands, is Big Island whale watching.
 Not only does it ensure a fun day out on the water, but you get the chance to see some of the world’s largest mammals, playing in their natural habitat.
+If you are looking for an oceanic adventure, sure to delight the whole family, make sure that you embark on one of these Big Island adventures.
+Whales are not only the largest mammals who inhabit Hawaii, but they are some of the most exciting creatures to come into close contact with, out on the water.

-Experience the Magic of Whales on Big Island
+Experience the Magic of Big Island Whale Watching

-From about December to April is the peak whale season in Hawaii.
-Most popularly known as the time when humpback whales choose to travel to the warm tropical waters from Alaska; there are other, equally amazing, whale populations who also frequent the Big Island during these months.
+Whale watching season across the Hawaiian islands occurs when humpback whales choose to travel to the warm tropical waters from Alaska; there are other, equally amazing, whale populations who also frequent the Big Island during this time in Hawaii.

 Why Big Island Whale Watching is the Experience of a Lifetime